joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/18/us/virus-warning-vaccine-Azar.html?searchResultPosition=4

 **What We Learned From Week 6 of the N.F.L.
 Season**\
-`The Titans rumbled for 601 yards, the Steelers crushed the Browns and the lowly Giants finally gave New Jersey a win.`\
+`The Titans rumbled for 601 yards in an overtime win.
+The Steelers crushed the Browns, the Buccaneers upset the Packers and the lowly Giants finally gave New Jersey a win.`\
 https://nytimes.com/2020/10/18/sports/football/week-6-nfl-results.html?searchResultPosition=5

 **Patriots Struggle to Find Their Way After Schedule Shuffle**\